Asymptotically almost all \lambda-terms are strongly normalizing: -calculus and combinatory logic

-\begin{proof} If $t$ has width at most one, the result follows directly from Lemma \ref{sn_l2}.
+\proof If $t$ has width at most one, the result follows directly from Lemma \ref{sn_l2}.
 If $t$ has width $2$, let $(t_1 \ t_2)$ be the smallest subterm of $t$ of width $2$.
-This means that $t$ can be written $E[(t_1 \ t_2)]$ where $E$ is a context of width at most $1$ and $t_1$ and $t_2$ are both of width $1$.
-By Lemma \ref{sn_l4}, it is therefore enough to show that $(t_1 \ t_2)$ is SN.
+This means that $t$ can be written \correc{as} $E[(t_1 \ t_2)]$ where $E$ is a context of width at most $1$ and $t_1$ and $t_2$ are both of width $1$.
+By Lemma \ref{sn_l4}, it is therefore enough to show that $(t_1 \ t_2)$ is \SN{}.

 We know that $t$ is safe.
-This means that either $t_1$ or $t_2$ is fair.
-If $t_i$ is fair, it can be written $F[(u \ v)]$ where $u$ has width $0$, $v$ has width $1$ and $F$ is a context defined by the following BNF grammar:
+This means that at least $t_1$ or $t_2$ is innocuous.
+If $t_i$ is innocuous, it can be written $F[(u \ v)]$ where $u$ has width $0$, $v$ has width $1$ and $F$ belongs to the family of contexts defined by the following BNF grammar: